 - Wire rod

 The Canadian International Trade Tribunal (CITT) held a hearing in Ottawa for most of January 2019.
-The hearing consisted of seven mini-hearings broken up product by product and will allow the CITT to provide a recommendation to the Minister of Finance to decide if the test for imposing safeguard measures have been met.
-The CITT’s recommendation is expected in early April 2019.
+The hearing consisted of seven mini-hearings broken up product by product, allowing the CITT to provide a recommendation to the Minister of Finance to decide if the test for imposing safeguard measures have been met.